 The Palouse is a photographer’s paradise.
 Each year thousands of amateur and professional photographers visit our region to capture its beauty through their lenses.
 On nearly everyone’s short list is a drive to the top of iconic Steptoe Butte.
 It’s not uncommon to see numerous vehicles pulled over at various vantage points on the way up, especially during the golden hours of late afternoon, through dusk and sunset.
 This is where many of the “National Geographic” sorts of images you find online and in books are captured by amateurs and professionals alike.

 Some pay big bucks to one of the numerous Palouse photography tour operators for the opportunity to take part in a “Palouse photo safari.”
-But for most visitors, a rewarding photographic adventure begins with an easy drive to the top of Steptoe Butte.
+But for most visitors, a rewarding (and free) photographic adventure begins with an easy drive to the top of Steptoe Butte.
 You’ll want to visit several times to capture the magnificent, ever-changing views of our Palouse landscapes from various vantage points on your way to the top.
 From sunrise to sunset, spring to fall, the patterns and textures are constantly changing, affording you endless photographic opportunities.